benmckcohen/cplt3d/README.md

 # 3d Plotting

-`cplt3d` has four functions to allow 3d voxel plotting.
+`cplt3d` has four functions to allow 3d voxel plotting, all under `cplt3d.generator_funcs`.
+These are `uniform_histogram`, `uniform_nearest_interpolator`, `uniform_nearest_interpolator`, and `tree_histogram`.
+Each allows the user to plot histograms or functions using voxels on a matplotlib 3d axis.

-## `cplt3d.uniform_histogram`
+## `cplt3d.generator_funcs.uniform_histogram`

 `cplt3d.uniform_histogram` allows users to plot 3d histograms of datasets at a given resolution.
 Note that the rendering of high resolution 3d histograms can be very computationally expensive.
-Therefore, it is highly recommended to set filled to at least $0.1-0.2$ for non-trivial bin sizes.
+Therefore, it is highly recommended to set the `filled` parameter to at least $0.1-0.2$ for non-trivial bin sizes.
+This prevents `cplt3d` from rendering bins with alpha in the bottom $10-20\%$ which would not be visible anyways.

 ---

 **Parameters**

-  - - ax : Axis
+  - ax : Axis
       - The axis on which to plot the points.
   - pts : array of shape (N,3)
       - The points to plot.